-In accordance with the Constitution, the Leader of the Council is responsible for the Cabinet agenda and most items submitted to Cabinet will be by and in the name of the relevant Cabinet Member.
-However, there will be occasions when the Chief Executive, a Corporate Management Board member, or Head of Service will need to submit a report to Cabinet (for example, by Statutory Officers in the discharge of their legal duties).
-In such circumstances the Officer will always be fully responsible for the contents of any report submitted in his name.
+In accordance with the Constitution, the Leader of the Council is responsible for the Cabinet agenda and most items submitted to Cabinet will be in the name of the relevant Cabinet Member.
+However, there will be occasions when the Chief Executive, a Statutory Officer or a member of the Corporate Leadership Team will need to submit a report to Cabinet (for example, by Statutory Officers in the discharge of their legal duties).
+The named author is fully responsible for the contents of any report submitted in their name.

-25.4.
-Decision Making
+25.4 Decision Making